icis4/yat/YAT/!-Doc.User/YAT Release Notes_limited to 64 KiB for SourceForge online 'ReadMe'.txt

 - Log dialog now more clearly states "root directory and file name base" (part of feat. req. #435).
 - Help window is again sizeable to display more/all content (related to earlier feature req. #237).
 - Command line argument errors are better reported now (bug #503).
+- Builds reverted from 'x64' to 'Any CPU' for providing compatibility with MSIL projects that make direct use of YAT/MKY/OxyPlot/RtfWriter/ALAZ assemblies (bug #507, related to recent upgrade to .NET Runtime 4 and .NET Framework 4.8 (feature request #229)).

 Fixed bugs:
 - Handling of missing log file folder fixed.